Van's Aircraft RV-12: Production

 In October 2012, Van's announced that the company would produce a limited run of twelve fully assembled RV-12s, sold as Special Light-sport Aircraft (SLSAs).
 The aircraft were assembled from production kits by Synergy Air, with the "Signature Edition" RV-12s costing US$115,000.
 The run of 12 aircraft was sold out within hours of the announcement and the first one was delivered on 31 May 2013.

 In November 2013, the company announced that a follow-up batch of twelve RV-12s, again to be assembled by Synergy Air, would be sold fully equipped for US$123,000 or US$115,000 for the base model.
 Synergy Air indicated that they expect to produce about 50 aircraft per year on an ongoing basis.

 In August 2018, Van's announced that they would move production of the SLSA RV-12 from Synergy to the Van's factory, with Synergy continuing as a builder assist center.

 Operational history

 An RV-12 was built by students of Emirates airline to enhance their knowledge and hands-on technical experience, and is used to promote the airline training programmes.
-The airplane, painted in Emirates airline livery, is exhibited in the Emirates Engineering Centre at the Dubai International Airport and was displayed at the 2013 Dubai Airshow.
+The airplane, painted in livery of the Emirates airline, is exhibited in the Emirates Engineering Centre at the Dubai International Airport and was displayed at the 2013 Dubai Airshow.